Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Experiments

 \subsection{Ablation Study}

 We further study the effectiveness of the critical parts of our framework: the learner and the reasoner.
-For the reasoner, we compare the result of not providing safe zones, not providing unsafe zones, and neither.
-We experiment with taking the learner away as a whole and run our tool with the mere reasoner.
-While conducting the ablation study, we keep the other settings the same as Chronosymbolic-single.
+For the reasoner, we compare the result when safe zones are not provided, when unsafe zones are not provided, and when neither are provided.
+Additionally, we assess the performance when entirely removing the learner and running our tool solely with the reasoner.
+Throughout this ablation study, all other settings remain consistent with Chronosymbolic-single.

 From Table \ref{tab:ablation}, as expected, Chronosymbolic-single comprehensively outperforms all other configurations, which shows that each component of our framework is indispensable.
 It is also clear that each zone provides useful information to the hypothesis, making the result of Chronosymbolic without both zones worse than without safe and unsafe zones.
-As mentioned in Section \ref{sec:expansion} and Appendix, our reasoner is lightweight and is designed to assist the learner.
-Thus, the result of not using a learner is the worst, but we can get the result quickly.
+As discussed in Section \ref{sec:expansion} and Appendix \ref{sec:reasoner_ext}, our lightweight reasoner is intended to aid the learner.
+Thus, not utilizing a learner yields the poorest result, but at a faster computation speed.
 The result also shows that our learner\footnote{``Without both zones'' indicates that the reasoner does not participate.} performs much better than LinearArbitrary, as we have a more comprehensive converting and sampling scheme.

-Another experiment shows that if we run our learner and reasoner for $360$ seconds individually, they can only solve $180$ safe and $36$ unsafe instances in total, which is way less than our method.
-This shows that in Chronosymbolic Learning, the reasoner and learner mutually benefit from each other.
+Another experiment in Table \ref{tab:ablation}, ``parallel'', reveals that if we run our learner and reasoner \textit{individually and simultaneously} for $360$ seconds, they only solve a total of $180$ safe and $36$ unsafe instances.
+This number is significantly lower than what our proposed method achieves, which underscores the mutual benefit of the reasoner and learner in \name.

-For CHC-COMP, most benchmarks represent large transition systems, which have tons of Boolean variables.
-Reasoning-based approaches inherently suit better to Boolean, and, unsurprisingly, calling the machine learning toolchain in each iteration is an inefficient design choice.
-An experiment shows that if we filter out benchmarks in CHC-COMP-22-LIA with exceedingly large sizes (e.g., with more than 100 rules, and more than 200 variables), our result is comparable with the state-of-the-art (Chronosymbolic-cover 129/208 vs. GSpacer 130/208).
-See Appendix for more results.